fin3ss3g0d/evilgophish/README.md

 - Port forwarding
 - Setup issues with visible socket, `DNS`, or other errors in your output that aren't issues with this project

 If you think you've encountered a genuine bug, use `ISSUE_TEMPLATE.md` as a template for submitting an issue.
+Issues without output are highly likely to be ignored/deleted.

 ## Future Goals